cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-relationships.md

 # Relationship Interfaces

-Each relationship type (and instance) has a `source_interfaces` and `target_interfaces` (could be more than one of each).
+Each relationship type (and instance) has `source_interfaces` and `target_interfaces`.

 For a given node:

-* `source_interfaces` defines the lifecycle operations that will be executed on the node in which the relationship is declared.
+* `source_interfaces` defines interfaces of operations that will be executed on the node in which the relationship is declared.
-* `target_interfaces` defines the lifecycle operations that will be executed on the node its relationship targets.
+* `target_interfaces` defines interfaces of operations that will be executed on the node its relationship targets.

 {%note title=Note%}
 Having the interfaces defined under `source_interfaces` and `target_interfaces` does not necessarily mean that their operations will be executed.
 That is, operations defined in `cloudify.interfaces.relationship_lifecycle` will be executed when running `install`/`uninstall` workflows.
 We can also add a custom relationship interface and write a custom workflow that will execute operations from the new interface.